This article introduces the main XM SendSecure concepts and features from the user point of view.

 status or their role in the SafeBox:

-- All participants will typically receive an email invitation with a private link to access the SafeBox, in order to retrieve its content and optionally reply and add their own attachments.
+- By default, all participants will receive an invitation (typically by email) with a private link to access the SafeBox, in order to retrieve its content and optionally reply and add their own attachments.

 - Participants that do not have an XM SendSecure account in your Enterprise Account – considered as Guests – may first need to manually get a security code (delivered by email, SMS or voice call) to gain access to the SafeBox.